att/music/README.md

 	- As shown above, the music messages are logged into a file music.log.
 Create an empty music.log file and place it in /var/log/music/.
 Tomcat does not seem to create this automatically.
 	- Download the latest Apache Tomcat and install it using these instructions
   <http://tecadmin.net/install-tomcat-9-on-ubuntu/> (this is for version 9).
-	- Build the MUSIC.war file and place it within the webapps folder of the tomcat installation.
+	- Build the MUSIC.war (or download it from https://github.com/att/music/blob/master/MUSIC.war) and place it within the webapps folder of the tomcat installation.
 	- Start tomcat and you should now have MUSIC running.

 <a name="ms-logging">